agri-gaia/seerep/docs/mkdocs/getting_started/known_errors.md

 ## Running out of RAM when compiling

 Building the main executable, especially with WSL[^1], may demand a significant amount of system memory.
-If your system freezes during the build, it may be necessary to restrict the memory usage in catkin.
+If your system freezes during the build, it may be necessary to restrict the memory usage of catkin.
 Utilize the commands below to prevent `catkin` from initiating new jobs once the memory limit is reached.
 Further details can be found in the documentation [here](https://catkin-tools.readthedocs.io/en/latest/verbs/catkin_build.html#configuring-memory-use).